tantna/PB-DiffHiC/README.md

 source('PB-DiffHiC_two.R',encoding = 'UTF-8')
 result=PB_two(Datalist,Hkind,scale_factor,Scale=TRUE)
 ```
-- `datalist` - The data list obtained after Gaussian convolution, where the data from different conditions are stored in the list.
+- `Datalist` - The data list obtained after Gaussian convolution, where the data from different conditions are stored in the list.
 The two-replicate setup is a general term, and the number of samples per condition can be ≥2.
-- `hkind` - The number of short-range interactions.
+- `Hkind` - The number of short-range interactions.
 - `scale_factor` - The normalization factor.
 This parameter can be used to specify the value of the scale factor.
 In the merged-replicate setup, scale_factor is a single number (e.g., scale_factor = 1); in the two-replicate setup, it is a vector with the length equal to the total number of samples (e.g., in PB-DiffHiC's two-replicate setup, you can set scale_factor = rep(1,4)).
 - `scale` - Whether to compute the normalization factor.
 If Scale = TRUE, the scale factor will be computed based on short-range interactions, and the specified scale_factor value will be ignored.